-Petunias are beloved, no fuss annual plants that most gardeners can’t do without in the landscape.
+Petunias are beloved, no-fuss, annual plants that most gardeners can’t do without in the landscape.
 These plants are steady performers in summer, rewarding our neglect with bountiful flower displays and few pest and disease problems.
-Occasionally, however, a specific issue such as yellowing petunia leaves, can leave a gardener scratching his/her head.
+Occasionally, however, a specific issue such as yellowing petunia leaves can leave a gardener scratching their head.

 Why a Petunia Has Yellow Leaves

 In many cases, yellow leaves on petunia plants are cultural in nature but sometimes the cause is a common disease that can be spread from cucurbits.
 Some information on the exact symptoms and causes can help you determine if your petunia is destined for the rubbish bin or if you can save the plant to bloom another day.

 Petunias need well-drained soil, bright sunlight, and warm temperatures for best performance.
 These annuals come in a variety of petal formations, providing an ideal appearance for any type of flower display.
 When you see leaves on petunias turning yellow, it is important to note the pattern of fading.
 Some patterns indicate a destructive virus that can infect other plants in the garden, as it is transmitted through the feeding activities of aphids.

 How can you tell if a virus is causing yellowing petunia leaves or if you simply need to water or fertilize?
 The word “mosaic” is a clue.

 Petunias need plenty of water but they don’t like their petals and leaves to remain wet.
 This can cause them to wilt and occasionally discolor.
 Water from the base of the plant deeply and allow the soil to dry out in the top few inches (5 to 10 cm.) before drenching the plant anew.